Skip Navigation

 What is considered an asset?

-An asset is defined as long-term, tangible, property owned by the University that cannot be easily converted to cash and will be held for a long period.
+An asset is defined as long-term, tangible property owned by the University that cannot be easily converted to cash and will be held for a long period.
 For most departments, this translates to equipment.
 The University of Nebraska capitalization policy states that all equipment purchased with a unit cost of $5,000 or more that has a useful life of more than one year is an asset and must be tagged/capitalized.
 Buildings, land and land improvements are also assets that are capitalized but not tagged.
 For more information on assets, see the University of Nebraska capitalization policy.
-Click here for information on equipment systems.
+Click here for information on fabricated equipment.

 Does all equipment that costs $5,000 or more get tagged/capitalized?